AmherstCollege/qualtrics2ess/README.md

 * Blank or -99 values are replaced by the keyword "undervote".
 Qualtrics will by itself prevent overvotes.

+* The base name of these files will be the same as the Qualtrics file.
+To make the file names easier to read the ‘+’ and “%XX” characters are either replaced with allowed filename characters or removed.

 * Separate elections are output into different Excel files (CSV if necessary).